3mdeb/verified-boot/verified_boot_main.md

 ~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust

+These definitions are exhaustive.
+The role of the RTS is to maintain the summary and the history of integrity measurements [^NIST_sp800-155_3222] while keeping it's integrity, confidentiality and protecting it from modifications other than by performing further measurements.
+The measurement history might be a list of digests of measured components and a cumulative hash of all the measured components, which can be used to verify if the reported sequence of measurements is valid.

 <!-- TODO I can't say more for now.
 Need to read the documents in detail
 Is it just an encrypted data store?-->